agl-alexglopez/ccc/CONTRIBUTING.md

 > [!IMPORTANT]
 > Abbreviations in user facing headers included directly or transitively are prohibited.

 While line length was a valid concern in the early days of C, this is no longer the case with modern tooling.
 Any time the user spends decoding our abbreviations is time they are not spending using the collection to solve their own problems.
 We also do not assume the user is familiar with common programming or C jargon such as `deq`, `iter`, `ptr`, `i`, `ctx`, or `rbegin` to name a few.
 Therefore, the previous jargon becomes `double_ended_queue`, `iterator`, `pointer`, `index`, `context`, and `reverse_begin` in our headers.
-This style should continue through to the developer implementatios in `source/` files.

 This minimizes user processing time while reading code and ensures maximum understanding across a wide range of developer experience levels.

+Abbreviations may be used in the `source/` implementations at the developer's discretion, but explicit and clear naming is encouraged.

 > [!WARNING]
 > This is not enforceable with tooling.